IndoorAtlas/ios-sdk-examples/README.md

 * iOS automatic floor plan recognition is not always reliable.
 If recommended to set floor plan id directly when possible.
 * Google maps overlay example and Image view example might be unable to fetch the floor plan image if only available image is marked as private.
 * Floor level information is currently not set in IALocation.

-### End of life notices

-In April of this year at version 1.4 release, we announced end of support for SDK version 0.7 and will be shutting down 0.7 servers during October.

-Versions 1.3 and 1.4 will continue to be supported until further notice, although we strongly encourage updating apps to use the new 2.0 SDK version due to improved performance.
-Our commitment to support previous major version extends for a minimum of six months from each end of life notice, and we will be contacting developers using versions 1.x separately to discuss upgrade timelines.

 ## Changelog